MaureenFromuth/Stock-Analysis/README.md

 ## Results

 Using the data that Steve provided and the variable that he asked us to conduct, we can assess positive and negative returns per green energy company for each year.
 This will indicate for that year which stocks performed well and which ones did not.
-Using the results listed below in *Figure 1: 2017 All Stock Analysis* the following stocks performed positively for 2017, in descending order of overall return:
+Using the results depicted in *Figure 1: 2017 All Stock Analysis* the following stocks performed positively for 2017, in descending order of overall return:

 - DQ
 - SEDG